HB 630: Aerial Wolf Killing on Private Lands (2026)

 Issue Areas: Wildlife, Wolves, Agriculture, Management Authority

-House Bill 630, introduced by Rep. John Shirts (R-District 9), would amend Idaho code to allow the Idaho State Department of Agriculture (ISDA) to classify wolves as predatory animals and authorize individuals, with approval from the ISDA director, to kill wolves from the air on private lands for a range of purposes, including sport.
-While the federal Airborne Hunting Act generally prohibits private citizens from pursuing or shooting wildlife from aircraft, with limited exceptions, HB 630 would create a state-level pathway for aerial killing of wolves on private property.
+House Bill 630, introduced by Rep. John Shirts (R–District 9), would amend Idaho code to classify wolves as predatory animals and authorize individuals, with approval from the Idaho State Department of Agriculture (ISDA) director, to kill wolves from the air.

 HB 630 raises structural concerns.
-It effectively reclassifies wolves from big game to predatory animals and shifts management authority away from IDFG.
-This change runs counter to the voter initiative that established IDFG as an independent agency responsible for managing Idaho’s wildlife and places wildlife oversight within an agency whose primary mission is agricultural rather than wildlife management.
+By reclassifying wolves from big game to predatory animals and shifting management authority to ISDA, the bill transfers wildlife oversight away from IDFG, the independent agency established by voter initiative to manage Idaho’s wildlife.
+It places wolf management within an agency whose primary mission is agricultural regulation rather than wildlife conservation and management.

 Next